University of Technology Sydney

 Criteria:

-During your first prac, you will learn how to formulate a scientific hypothesis and discuss options with your peers and teachers how to chose treatments that allow testing your hypothesis.
-This helps your group choose a treatment option that is taylored to your individual hypotheses, ensuring that you conduct a meaningful experiment by applying an effective experimental design.
-Morever, you will receive feedback from your peers and teaching associates on a draft abstract for your Ecosystem report, ensuring that you understand the key findings from your experiment and what is required for a high quality ecosystem report before you begin writing the full report.
+During your first prac, you will learn how to formulate a scientific hypothesis and discuss options with your peers and teaching associates how to choose treatments that allow testing your hypothesis.
+This helps your group choose a treatment option that is tailored to your individual hypotheses, ensuring that you conduct a meaningful experiment by applying an effective experimental design.
+Moreover, you will receive feedback from your peers and teaching associates on your notes about the experiment and on a draft abstract for your Ecosystem report, ensuring that you understand the key findings from your experiment and what is required for a high-quality ecosystem report before you begin writing the full report.

 NOTES:

-(1) A student who submits a report that is detected to contain fabricated work (report is on a topic other than the experiment conducted during pracs 1-4) or plagiarised work (copied from another student or re-submission of previously submitted work in any form, including your own report from a previous unit and reports found on the internet or some other source), or who has clearly allowed another student to copy their work, will be penalized according to university rules.
+1. A student who submits a report that is detected to contain fabricated work (report is on a topic other than the experiment conducted during the pracs) or plagiarised work (copied from another student or re-submission of previously submitted work in any form, including your own report from a previous unit and reports found on the internet or some other source), or who has clearly allowed another student to copy their work, will be penalized according to university rules.
 Such action may result in a zero mark for the report.

 Assessment task 3: Comprehension and Synthesis Quiz